 About A WAY, AWAY [LISTEN WHILE I SAY]

 A Way, Away (Listen While I Say) is the first joint commission for Chicago-based artists Amanda Williams and Andres L. Hernandez.
-The project activates an empty land parcel as well as an adjacent building at 3721 Washington Boulevard, which has been slated for demolition.
-The project is organized to unfold in five stages: Marking (painting the building gold), Subtracting (demolishing the building and salvaging materials for later use), Translating (organizing the salvaged materials), Shaping (reshaping the topographical contours of the landscape), and Healing (regenerating the green space).
+The project activates an empty land parcel as well as an adjacent building at 3721 Washington Boulevard, which was slated for demolition.
+The project is organized to unfold in five stages: Marking (painting the building gold), Subtracting (demolishing the building and salvaging materials for later use), Translating (distributing the materials within the local community for design projects), Shaping (reshaping the topographical contours of the landscape), and Healing (regenerating the green space).
 By choreographing the process in this way, the artists invite us to pause and evaluate the life cycle of the urban landscape.
 Drawing inspiration from classic tropes in blues music about hope and unrequited love, the work’s title is meant to evoke the cycle of loss and transformation that characterizes the built environment.

 The project is ongoing in the spring, summer, and fall of 2017.
 It is located at 3713–3721 Washington Boulevard, St. Louis, MO 63018, across the street from the Pulitzer Arts Foundation.